-While we have lots of DIY cleaner recipes in our EC arsenal, a good quality, a good reliable upholstery cleaner was missing.
+While we have lots of DIY cleaner recipes in our EC arsenal, a good, reliable upholstery cleaner was missing.
 And now we can check it off with this new handy, effective DIY recipe for homemade upholstery cleaner.

 This DIY recipe is easy to make, super effective and (you know what’s coming … ) cheap!